This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Lime Curd: Replace the lemon juice and zest with fresh lime juice and zest for a bright, tangy lime curd.
+Lime Curd: Replace the lemon juice and zest with ¼ cup fresh lime juice and 1 teaspoon lime zest for a sharp, tangy lime curd.

-• Orange Curd: Use orange juice and zest for a sweeter, less tart citrus curd.
+Orange Curd: Use ¼ cup fresh orange juice and 1 teaspoon orange zest in place of the lemon for a sweeter, milder curd.

 How To Make Lemon Curd

-A small jar of lemon curd on a dark surface next to a lemon and a white cloth napkin
+A small jar of lemon curd made with a single whole egg on a dark surface next to a lemon and a white cloth napkin.

 Expert Tips

-• Cook Low and Slow: Use medium-low heat and never rush the process.
-High heat can scramble the egg and create a grainy texture.
+Cook Low and Slow: Keep the heat at medium-low and don’t rush it.
+High heat scrambles the egg and turns the curd grainy.

 Frequently Asked Questions